Print Culture In A Diverse America

 About the Book

-The contributors to this award-winning collection pen interdisciplinary essays that examine the many ways print culture functions within different groups.
-The essays link gender, class, and ethnicity to the uses and goals of a wide variety of publications and also explore the role print materials play in constructing historical events like the Titanic disaster.
+Interdisciplinary essays examine the many ways print culture functions within different groups; they link gender, class, and ethnicity to the uses and goals of a wide variety of publications; and they explore the role print materials play in constructing certain historical events, such as the Titanic disaster.

 About the Author